 While Buffett acknowledges that Berkshire may not achieve the eye-popping performance of the past due to a lack of attractively priced acquisition targets, he assures investors that their cash is safe with the company.
 He suggests that the stock market’s volatility presents an opportunity for Berkshire to swoop in with its $167.6 billion when the market seizes up.

 Investor Cole Smead of Smead Capital Management appreciates Buffett’s reassurance that Berkshire will be ready to make rational purchases in the future.
-However, Buffett warns about the dangers of Wall Street, comparing it to a denizen of thieves who will sell anything to make a profit.
+However, Buffett warns regarding the dangers of Wall Street, comparing it to a denizen of thieves who will sell anything to make a profit.

 Munger, Buffett’s longtime investing partner, passed away at the age of 99, leaving behind a void in Berkshire’s decision-making process.
 Buffett acknowledges Munger as the architect of the present Berkshire, applauding his ability to recognize the value of buying wonderful businesses at fair prices.
 He describes their relationship as part older brother and part loving father, with Munger allowing Buffett to take the credit while providing guidance and support.